bishalpandit/MashBurger/README.md

 <!-- ROADMAP -->
 ## Roadmap
+- [X] Stripe Payment
 - [ ] Live Delivery tracking
 - [ ] Oauth authentications
 - [ ] Custom Meal Creator
-    - [ ] Nested Feature

-See the [open issues](https://github.com/bishalpandit/DelFoody/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/bishalpandit/mashburger/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>